Long Distance Running Technique Tips

 1. Avoid Over-Striding

-Regardless of what type of foot contact you employ, the position of this contact in relation to the rest of your body has a large role to play in determining how heavy the impact and subsequent braking forces are.
+Regardless of whether you heel strike or forefoot strike, the position of this contact in relation to the rest of your body has a huge role to play in determining how heavy the impact and subsequent braking forces are.

 A good rule of thumb in terms of over-striding is to look for the alignment of knee and ankle upon initial contact.
 Ideally we’re looking for the knee to be flexing directly above the ankle on initial contact.
 If the runner is over-striding, you’ll see the ankle ahead of the knee.

 Over-striding patterns such as those seen above can be the result of a number of factors, in particular poor posture and a running with a cadence (stride frequency) too slow for the given speed.

 Try increasing your running cadence (stride frequency) by 5% and feel how it encourages you to reduce the over-stride.
 In turn you’ll feel lighter on your feet as your contact time decreases.

 A basic digital metronome is a great tool for achieving and maintaining an increased running cadence.